OpenMPT/openmpt/include/premake/website/docs/propertydefinition.md

 The value to be placed into the command line for this property.
 See the examples below for more information.

 #### separator ####
-For list properties, this sets the value of the list item separator in the command line.\
+For list properties, this sets the value of the list item separator in the command line.
-gmake2: Default value is ' '.
-If a switch is set, the separator is ignored and instead the switch is duplicated.\
-VS201x: If set, the list is concatenated by the separator and placed behind a single switch.
+If set, the list is concatenated by the separator and placed behind a single switch.
 If not set, the switch is duplicated.

 #### category ####
 Visual Studio only.